Amazing Race (French TV series)

-The finale aired on 24 December 2012 with cyber-friends Anthony Martinage and Sonja Sacha as the winners.

 Production

 Development and filming

 On 23 March 2012, it was announced that Canal+ had acquired the format for a French version of the show.
 Filming started on 30 June 2012 in Paris.
 Teams travelled to seven countries for 24 days, spanning over 50000 km in five continents, finishing on 23 July at the Stade de France.
 This season visited the United Arab Emirates, Thailand, Japan, the United States (making it the first foreign version of the show to visit this country), Brazil and South Africa.
 Among the highlights are a leg in the streets of Bangkok, an African safari, an excursion to Iguazu Falls and the beaches of Rio de Janeiro.
 Teams also visited Tokyo, Dubai, Los Angeles, Hawaii and Cape Town.

 Unlike its American counterpart, the show is more narrative and informative in content as the show stopped several times throughout each episode to provide viewers with information about the culture and life in the places they visit.
 Also differing from the American version is that teams are presented their first clue for the next leg at the Pit Stop of the previous leg.
 The teams are also often told of their next destination at the Pit Stop before they even open these clues.
 Teams normally don't begin the next leg at the Pit Stop, rather, they are released separately from airports or begin the next leg at hotels they stayed in during the Pit Stop.